10. Hospital Treatment in France

 The system of reimbursement is becoming ever more complex as the government tries to find ways of pushing more of the costs onto the patient or insurers, and consultants impose extra charges.

-It is, therefore, only possible to give an overview of reimbursement levels, as there are so many variables it is unwise to generalise.
+It is, therefore, only possible in this guide to give an overview of reimbursement levels, as there are so many variables it is unwise to generalise.

 The basic rule is that hospital treatment costs are reimbursable through the social security system at rate of 80% of official rates.